Stone, Staffordshire: History

-The Common Plot (aka Mudley Pits) is a large area of open and wooded common land sited just to the north of the town of Stone.
-The Duke of Cumberland built extensive winter fortifications and a camp here, traces of which can still be seen, during the winter of 1745/46.
+The Common Plot (also known as Mudley Pits) is a large area of open and wooded common land, sited just to the north of the town of Stone.
+It was reserved as an area of common land for the inhabitants of the town when the previous strip-farmed fields were enclosed by the Stone Inclosure Act 1798 (38 Geo.
+3. c.
+78).
+The Duke of Cumberland built extensive winter fortifications and a camp here; traces of which can still be seen, during the winter of 1745/46.
 The purpose of the camp was to bring the Duke's army down from the freezing Staffordshire Moorlands and Peak District, where they had been seeking to stop an advance on London by a force of 6,000 Jacobite rebels.
 The rebels were thought to be using pack-horse routes over the high country, with the aim of reaching Derby.
-Stone was also strategic in preventing any break-away Jacobite group going across to Wales to recruit more men there but with winter coming on, the Jacobites decided to retreat back to Scotland.
+Stone was also strategic in preventing any break-away Jacobite group going across to Wales to recruit more men there but, with winter coming on, the Jacobites decided to retreat back to Scotland.

-Stone Urban District was an urban district.
-It was based on the Stone civil parish which equates to the town of Stone.
+Stone Urban District was an urban district, based on the Stone civil parish which equates to the town of Stone.
 There were two amendments in parts of the Stone Rural parish in Stone Rural District were transferred in.
-The district was abolished by the Local Government Act 1972, and replaced with Stafford Borough Council and Stone Town Council.
+The district was abolished by the Local Government Act 1972 and replaced with Stafford Borough Council and Stone Town Council.
 The latter publishes a history of Stone.

 Roads

 Stone stands in the valley of the River Trent, and was an important stopping-off point for stagecoaches on one of the roads turnpiked in the 18th century.
-A directory for 1851 says that Stone was a very lively town, and a great thoroughfare for coaches, carriers and travellers.
-No fewer than 38 stage coaches passed through the town daily.
-The main coaching route was the London to Holyhead route, via Watling Street as far as Lichfield and then from Lichfield to Holyhead via the A51.
+A directory for 1851 says that "Stone was a very lively town and a great thoroughfare for coaches, carriers and travellers.
+No fewer than 38 stage coaches passed through the town daily."
+The main coaching route was the London to Holyhead route, via Watling Street as far as Lichfield and then the A51.

-To support the coaching trade Stone was a principal stopping point with many coaching inns to refresh both horses and travellers.
+To support the coaching trade, Stone was a principal stopping point with many coaching inns to refresh both horses and travellers.
 Notable hostelries include the Crown Hotel, Crown & Anchor, Red Lion and the Black Horse Inn.

 The Trent and Mersey Canal

-The River Trent, which runs through the town, had been used for cargo-carrying vessels since Roman times but further inland smaller boats could only be used.
-Seasonal fluctuations in water depth proved insurmountable, although cargo could be carried from the sea as far south as Wilden Ferry (southeast of Derby), where the River Derwent joins the Trent and increases the quantity of water, then onwards by road.
+The River Trent, which runs through the town, had been used for cargo-carrying vessels since Roman times, but further inland smaller boats could only be used.
+Seasonal fluctuations in water depth proved insurmountable, although cargo could be carried from the sea as far south as Wilden Ferry (south-east of Derby), where the River Derwent joins the Trent and increases the quantity of water, then onwards by road.
 Prior to tarmac roads, journeys overland by roads were slow and delicate wares were prone to breakages over the rough terrain.